DHTMLX/docs-suite/docs/grid/configuration.md

 {{pronote This functionality requires PRO version of the dhtmlxGrid (or DHTMLX suite) package.}}

-Starting from v6.5, you can add the ability to reorder columns of Grid by drag and drop via using the [](grid/api/grid_dragitem_config.md) configuration property and setting its value to *"column"*.
+Starting from v6.5, you can add the ability to reorder columns of Grid by drag and drop via using the [](grid/api/grid_dragitem_config.md) configuration property and setting its value to *"column"*:

 ~~~js
 var grid = new dhx.Grid("grid_container", {